-You will also get an additional \$600 if you are receiving Carer Payment or one of the DVA pensions listed above.
-You may get a part-time supplement rate if you are a carer part time.
+An additional \$600 is paid if you are receiving Carer Payment or one of the DVA pensions listed above.

 You do not need to apply for Carer Supplement.
 Centrelink will automatically make the payment into your bank account.
-A letter is sent to those who receive the payment.

 The payment is made in July of each year.